KatynaSada/SparseGO/README.md

  <p align="center"><img src="images/network.png" width="700" alt="Logo"></p>

-Artificial intelligence (AI), and specifically Deep Neural Networks (DNNs), have been successfully applied to predict drug efficacy in cancer cell lines.
-However, understanding how the recommendation is carried out, is still a challenge when using DNNs.
-An algorithm called <a href="https://pubmed.ncbi.nlm.nih.gov/33096023/">DrugCell<a> showed that by simulating the Gene Ontology structure with a DNN, each neuron in the network can be assigned an interpretation.
-Here we present SparseGO, a sparse explainable neural network that extends this approach in two different ways: first, by optimizing the algorithm using sparse DNNs to accommodate any type of omics data as input, and second, by fusing an eXplainable Artificial Intelligence (XAI) technique with another machine learning algorithm to systematically predict the mechanism of action (MoA) of drugs.
+Although Deep Neural Networks (DDNs) have been successful in predicting the efficacy of cancer drugs, the lack of explainability in their decision-making process is a significant challenge.
+Previous research (<a href="https://pubmed.ncbi.nlm.nih.gov/33096023/DrugCell">DrugCell<a>) proposed mimicking the Gene Ontology structure to allow for interpretation of each neuron in the network.
+However, these previous approaches require huge amount of GPU resources and hinder its extension to genome-wide models.
+We developed SparseGO, a sparse and interpretable neural network, for predicting drug response in cancer cell lines and their Mechanism of Action (MoA).
+To ensure model generalization, we trained it on multiple datasets and evaluated its performance using three cross-validation schemes.
+Its efficiency allows it to be used with gene expression.
+In addition, SparseGO integrates an eXplainable Artificial Intelligence (XAI) technique, DeepLIFT, with Support Vector Machines to computationally discover the MoA of drugs.

 This project includes instructions for:
 * making predictions using a trained SparseGO network,